Design:

 ✓ |

-The Honor 400 5G (China) features a 6.55″ OLED/AMOLED display with a resolution of 1264 x 2736 px and a pixel density of 460 ppi, ensuring clear and vibrant visuals.
-The display supports a 120Hz refresh rate for smoother scrolling and responsiveness.
-It is equipped with Gorilla Glass for added durability and features an Always-On Display for constant visibility, although it does not support HDR10, HDR10+, or Dolby Vision.
+The Honor 400 5G (China) features a 6.55″ OLED/AMOLED touchscreen with a resolution of 1264 x 2736 px and a pixel density of 460 ppi, delivering a sharp visual output alongside a 120Hz refresh rate for smooth on-screen motion.
+The display is protected by branded damage-resistant glass and supports Always-On Display functionality, though it does not support HDR10, HDR10+, or Dolby Vision, and there is no secondary screen.

 Performance: